 What can a face tell us?
 This module explores Greek and Roman portrait sculptures, how and why they were made, where they stood, and what they stood for.
 Topics covered include: the features necessary to call a depiction of a face a portrait; the relationship of face and body in the shaping of a portrait; the emergence of the portrait in Greek art, portraits of Greek generals and statesmen Hellenistic female portraiture, and how to analyse marble portraits by means of 3D technology.
-For this module you will have one 1-hour lecture per week and five 1-hour seminars over the semester.
+For this module you will have one one-hour lecture per week and five one-hour seminars over the semester.

 Independent Second-Year Project

 This module is your opportunity to expand your knowledge of the Classical world in an area which interests you, and to experiment with a method of communicating that knowledge which is different from the usual assessment practices of essay-writing, exam-writing and seminar -presentation.
 You might undertake research that leads to the construction of a database, or the reconstruction of a Greco-Roman artefact.
 You can select a communication method tailored to a future career, e.g. by constructing a teaching plan and testing it in a school, by writing in a journalistic style, or by designing a museum exhibit.
 You might choose to experiment with making a video or a website.
 A supporting portfolio documenting your research forms part of the assessment.
 For this module you will have a combination of lectures, seminars, computing training and workshops.